 Managing Local Roads Effectively: A 3-Part Series

-This course is not currently scheduled.
+This course is currently not scheduled.
 Stay tuned for future sessions.
+(8:30–10:30 am PT)

 Transportation Asset Management (TAM) is a data-driven approach that helps agencies get the most bang for their buck, by picking projects and treatments that keep roads in the best possible condition for as long as possible.